Getting ready to update your state ID?

 Do you wonder how donation works?

-Currently there are more than 100,000 people waiting for a life-saving transplant and a new name is added to the transplant waiting list every 10 minutes.
-By registering as an organ, eye and tissue donor you can save and heal over 75 lives.
+Right now, there are about 100,000 people waiting for a life-saving transplant and a new name is added to the transplant waiting list every 9 minutes.
+By registering as an organ, eye and tissue donor you can save and heal over 75 lives!

 Do you have more questions about organ donation?